Limavady: Rail

 An All-Island Review on railways commissioned in 2021 recommended that a short spur of the Limavady branch line be reinstated up to Limavady to restore services.

 Canal

 The Broharris Canal was constructed in the 1820s when a cut, some 2 mi long on the south shore of Lough Foyle near Ballykelly was made in the direction of Limavady.
 The inhabitants of Limavady appealed for the building of a canal from Lough Foyle to the town but were turned down, and the Broharris Canal was the nearest they came to achieving such a navigable link.

 Education

-There are four primary schools, three secondary schools, a regional college and a special needs school in Limavady.
+There are five primary schools, three secondary schools, a regional college and a special education school in Limavady.
 Limavady's schools are closely located in an 'education circle'.
-The three secondary schools are all located along the same stretch of road (Ballyquin Road and Irish Green Street), with Rossmar Special School opposite Limavady Grammar School, Termoncanice Primary opposite Limavady High School and St. Mary's High School.
+The three secondary schools are all located along the same stretch of road (Ballyquin Road and Irish Green Street), with Rossmar Special School adjacent to Limavady Grammar School, Termoncanice Primary opposite Limavady High School and St. Mary's High School.
 Limavady Central Primary School is located a short distance from the other schools.
+Roe Valley Integrated is situated further down Ballyquin Road.
+Gaelscoil Leim An Mhadaidh, is situated where Roe Valley Integrated previously lay on Roe Mill Road.